hshadman/IDP_Global_Local_Conformational_Landscapes/README.md

 ## This repository provides code to generate plots of instantaneous shape ratio (_R<sub>s</sub>_) and relative shape anisotropy (_RSA_).
 These shape parameters have previously been defined in this publication: https://www.cell.com/biophysj/fulltext/S0006-3495(24)00272-8

 For a given intrinsically disordered protein (IDP) or region (IDR) of a protein, the global (i.e. whole chain) conformational ensembles can be examined by generating a scatter plot of _R<sub>s</sub>_ against _RSA_ of the full chain.
-For the same chain, local conformational ensembles can be examined through a moving/sliding window across the chain and monitoring _R<sub>s</sub>_ and _RSA_ for each subchain.
+For the same chain, local conformational ensembles can be examined by using a moving/sliding window across the chain and monitoring _R<sub>s</sub>_ and _RSA_ for each subchain.

 The below two jupyter notebook files provide code to generate plots of conformational ensembles.